Thinking of selling your business?

 Small business owners reap a number of financial benefits from their ownership.
 Many draw a competitive salary, receive regular bonuses as profits increase and enjoy significant entertainment and travel budgets paid by the company.
 So how much will you need in retirement and will the profits from the sale last you?

-Our autumn masterclass will look into all of these areas in more detail drawing from case studies, experience and a range of professional expertise.
+Our masterclass on January 14th 2025 will look into Business Succession, and cover all of these areas in more detail drawing from case studies, experience and a range of professional expertise.

 Read the latest from our blog...